raid-guild/handbook/docs/how-to-wrap-xdai-to-wxdai.md

 ### Use Wrap Eth to wrap your xDAI

-* Go to [wrapeth.com](wrapeth.com) and connect your wallet.
-Make sure you’ve selected the Gnosis Chain netowrk in MetaMask.
+* Go to [wrapeth.com](https://www.wrapeth.com/) and connect your wallet.
+Make sure you’ve selected the Gnosis Chain network in MetaMask.
 * Select Wrap xDAI and enter the amount to wrap.
 (Don't wrap 100% of your xDAI; leave enough to pay for gas fees)
 * Click Submit, and approve the transaction in MetaMask.
 * Watch MetaMask notifications for completion of the transaction.